 A.11 Arrangement for Construction Water The contractor shall source construction water preferentially from surface water bodies/nearby rivers in the project area.
 The contractor shall be allowed to pump only from the surface water bodies.
 Boring of any tube wells shall be prohibited.
 Necessary permission for use of water will be obtained from competent authority.
 To avoid disruption/disturbance to other water users, the contractor shall extract water from fixed locations.
 The contractor shall consult the local people before finalization the locations.
 Contractor can extract ground water only in case surface water sources are not available and that too only after proper permission from Central Ground Water Authority.
-Contractor PIU, TAQAC A.12 Sand (all river beds used directly or indirectly for the project) If the supplier of sand is another (third) party, the authentic copy of lease agreement that has been executed between the local Tehsildar and the supplier has to be submitted to PIU/PMU of the project, before any procurement is made from such a site.
-Environmental clearance for stone quarry and borrow area.
-Contractor PIU, PMU A.13 Labour Requirement The contractor preferably will use unskilled/semiskilled labour from local areas to give the maximum benefit to the local community to avoid any additional stress on the existing facilities (medical services, power, water supply, etc).
-At an average >120 labours/ day will be required during construction stage depending upon extent of construction work.
+Contractor PIU, TAQAC A.12 Sand (all river beds used directly or indirectly for the project) If the supplier of sand is another (third) party, the authentic copy of lease Contractor PIU, PMU A.13 Labour Requirement The contractor preferably will use unskilled/semiskilled labour from local areas to give the maximum benefit to the local community to avoid any additional stress on the existing facilities (medical services, power, water supply, etc).
+At an average >100-120 labours/ day will be required during construction stage depending upon extent of construction work.
 Contractor PIU, PMU, TAQAC A.14 Traffic Management Plan- Planning for Traffic Diversions and Detours Detailed traffic control plans shall be prepared by the contractor and same shall be submitted to the PIU for approval.
 The traffic control plans shall contain details of temporary diversions, traffic safety arrangements including night time safety measures, details of traffic arrangement after cessation of work each day, safety measures undertaken for transport of hazardous materials and arrangement of flagmen etc to regulate traffic congestion.
 The contractor shall provide specific measures for safety of pedestrians and workers as a part of traffic control plans.
 The contractor shall ensure that the diversion/detour is always maintained in running condition, particularly during the monsoon to avoid disruption to traffic flow.
 The Contractor shall also inform local community about diversion in traffic routes and pedestrian access arrangements with assistance from PIU.
 Contractor PIU, TAQAC